sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-and-use-n8n-to-deploy-pre-made-flows.md

 ctrl+a and ctrl+d #to detach
 ```

-9. reattach screen session with the below command:
+9. Reattach screen session with the below command:

 ```bash
 screen -r